OurMachinery/themachinery-books/the_machinery_book/src/getting_started/new_project.md

 # About Projects

 Let us talk about the concept behind projects first.
 In The Machinery, we have two kinds of projects: A database project and a directory project.
 The difference between both is that a database project results in one file rather than multiple files.
-It has the file ending .the_machinery_db.
+It has the file ending `.the_machinery_db`.
 This database will contain all your assets.
 In contrast, a directory project saves all your assets, etc., in a specified project folder.
 It is possible to save a database project as a directory project and vise versa.

-> Note: If resaving a Database project as a Directory project or vice versa, be aware that these are two different projects.
+> **Note:** If resaving a Database project as a Directory project or vice versa, be aware that these are two different projects.
 Hence changes to one will not apply to the other.

+**Can I directly add Assets to my project from the File Explorer of my OS?**

+**No**, the editor will not import assets directly added to the project folder via your OS File Explorer.
+However you can modify The Machinery files (in a directory project) during runtime or before.
+If you do this the Engine will warn you.

+> Changes to the project on disk where detected: [Import] [Ignore]

+More information of this topic [here](https://github.com/OurMachinery/themachinery-public/issues/435).

 You handle the main project management steps through the **File Menu.** Such as Create and Save.
 By default, The Machinery will save your project as a directory project.